abstractfactory/openmetadata/README.md

 #### Partial I/O

-Quickly read and write within large sets of data without reading everything into memory nor affecting existing data; facilitating distributed collaborative editing.
+As a side-effect to its inherently simplistic design, reading and writing within large sets of data doesn't require reading everything into memory nor does it affect surrounding data; facilitating distributed collaborative editing.
 See [RFC13][] for more information.

 #### No limits on size nor complexity

 Store millions of strings, booleans, matrices.. groups of matrices.. matrices of groups, strings, booleans and vectors.
 On consumer hardware, in a matter of megabytes, without compression.
 Then go ahead and store billions.

-#### Storage allocation control

-New datasets take up *zero* space; meaning you can setup arbitrarily sized arrays of data and only read and write to parts of it you require at any point in time; Open Metadata will only occupy the space you actually use.

 #### Open specification, open source